AppsDevTeam/doctrine-components/README.md

 - Parameters in `andWhere` method should by named by method name and parametr name to avoid collision.

 - Methods `by` and `orderBy` are public methods, but it's always better to create own `by*` or `orderBy` method.

+- You should always specify a deterministic order, ideally with usage of primary key.